 Butner is a somewhat small town located in the state of North Carolina.
 With a population of 7,751 people and three constituent neighborhoods, Butner is the 108th largest community in North Carolina.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Butner is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Butner is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Butner who work in office and administrative support (13.82%), sales jobs (11.02%), and healthcare (8.92%).

-The percentage of people in Butner with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.95% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Butner is quite a bit lower than the national average among all cities of 21.84%: just 11.95% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Butner in 2010 was $20,347, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $81,388 for a family of four.
 However, Butner contains both very wealthy and poor people as well.

 Butner is an extremely ethnically-diverse town.
 The people who call Butner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Butner residents report their race to be White, followed by Black or African-American.
 Butner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.81% of the town’s residents.
 Important ancestries of people in Butner include German, Scots-Irish, Irish, and Scottish.

 The most common language spoken in Butner is English.
 Other important languages spoken here include Spanish and Japanese.